Care Guides > How to Choose a Care Home

 Residential care costs per week Nursing care costs per week Residential dementia care costs per week Nursing dementia care costs per week Residential respite care costs per week

-There’s also funding available.
+When it comes to paying for care, funding is available.
 Before entering a care home, a financial assessment will determine whether you’re entitled to help with paying for care from your local authority, depending on the value of your savings, income and assets.

 Most homes provide a complete fee breakdown before you agree to move in.
 This will prevent any unwelcome surprises at a later date.
 If you’re entitled to financial support from your local council, they may arrange a suitable residential or nursing home on your behalf that meets your care needs and matches your budget.